Spring Garden Revival

 Professional Sod Selection Standards, Installation Techniques & Quality Control Requirements

-Select cool-season sod varieties suitable for USDA Zones 5b–7a, such as Kentucky bluegrass (cold-tolerant), perennial ryegrass (quick establishment), tall fescue (drought/heat tolerance), and fine fescue (shade).
-Sod must be 1–1.5 inches thick (including roots), uniformly dense, disease-free, and have a moisture content of 40–60%.
-Installation requires tight seams (no gaps or overlaps), staggered joints (brickwork pattern), and immediate rolling with a 150–200 lb water-filled roller.
-Install sod within 24–48 hours of delivery, during cooler parts of the day, and irrigate deeply to a 6-inch depth.
-Certified landscape contractor credentials and 1-year warranties (with proper maintenance) are recommended for quality assurance.
+Select cool-season sod varieties suitable for USDA Zones 5b–7a: Kentucky bluegrass (cold-tolerant), perennial ryegrass (quick establishment), tall fescue (drought/heat), and fine fescue (shade).
+Sod must be 1–1.5 inches thick, uniform, disease-free, and 40–60% moisture.
+Install sod within 24–48 hours of delivery, ensuring tight seams, staggered joints, and immediate rolling with a 150–200 lb roller.
+Deep irrigation to a 6-inch depth is required immediately after installation.
+Certified landscape contractors should provide quality control, including root system inspection and typical 1-year warranties with proper maintenance.

 Dighton Water Department Coordination for Irrigation System Installation & New Sod Establishment

-Coordination with the Dighton Water Department is essential for irrigation system installation and new sod establishment.
-Service upgrades may be required, and all systems must include a backflow prevention device in accordance with MA 248 CMR 3.00, with annual testing.
-Meter sizing and capacity assessments ensure adequate water supply.
-During the first 2–3 weeks, daily irrigation (1–1.5 inches per week) is critical, followed by a gradual transition to deeper, less frequent watering.
-Efficient irrigation design should include zoning by sun/shade, uniform coverage, seasonal controller adjustments, and mandatory rain sensors.
-Permits and inspections are required for electrical and plumbing connections.
+Coordination with the water authority is necessary for irrigation system installation, including service upgrades, backflow prevention devices (per MA 248 CMR 3.00), and annual testing.
+Meter sizing and capacity assessments ensure adequate supply.
+Establishment watering is critical: daily irrigation for the first 2–3 weeks (1–1.5 inches weekly), then transitioning to deeper, less frequent watering.
+Efficient irrigation design includes zoning, uniform coverage, rain sensors, and smart controllers.
+Permits and inspections are required for electrical and plumbing connections, with cross-connection control compliance.

 Dighton Water Department